Hanna Kielar6 minute read

 Most common range repairs include:

 Most of the above repair costs are low and some are easy enough to repair yourself (although you should always call a professional if you’re unsure how to repair your range).
-And since ranges last 14 years, it could be worth it to repair over replace.
+Since ranges last 14 years, it could be worth it to repair over replace.

 Garbage disposals, like dishwashers, make cleaning faster and more efficient.
 It also eliminates odor in your kitchen, as the alternative would be to throw away excess food into the garbage can.
 They’re extremely useful and have a pretty decent lifespan to boot – about 12 years of usage.